agilize/jobs/README.md

 - Want to understand the real impact of your work on the company's growth;
 - Has an inquiring mind and likes to be challenged;
 - Crave for building great products and want to use state of the art technology;
-- Speak, write, and understand English or Italian excellently;
+- Speak, write, and understand English or Italian;

 #### Relevant back-end skills
-- Object-oriented programming for the Web [PHP (mainly), Java, Ruby, Python];
+- Object-oriented programming for the Web with PHP (mainly);
 - RESTful API Building;
 - Relational database (MySQL, PostgreSQL);
 - Automated testing (unit, functional), Integration testing;